redwoodjs/redwoodjs-com-archive/ROADMAP.md

 <span id="status-3" class="font-mono">Making it happen</span>

-Part of Redwood's initial success was the quality of the tutorial.
-The practice of readable and comprehensive documentation is something we plan to continue.
-The road to `1.0` doesn't mean sacrificing on the quality of docs.
+A major part of Redwood's initial success was it's tutorial.
+The practice of readable, enjoyable, and comprehensive documentation is something we plan to continue.
+Getting to `v1.0` doesn't mean sacrificing on the quality of docs.
 On the contrary, the more the framework can do, the better the docs have to be.

-Docs are tracked on the [redwoodjs.com repo](https://github.com/redwoodjs/redwoodjs.com/projects/1)
+Docs are tracked on the [redwoodjs.com repo](https://github.com/redwoodjs/redwoodjs.com/projects/1).
+We welcome any and all contributions, from fixing typos to adding cookbooks!

+More on the vision: we plan on moving over to Docusarus to accomodate things like versioning.
+We'll lock the docs in at `v1` and then version from there.
+The tutorials are over there already, with translations to boot!

 ## Generators

 <span id="status-4" class="font-mono">Polishing</span>

 Our generators are already in pretty good shape.
 So as we get closer to `1.0`, we don't just mean more generators, but more advanced generators.
 Especially given the recent addition of `@redwoodjs/structure`.
+Look out for a long awaited feature: the ability to specify the path—where things get generated.

 [Generators • GitHub Project Board](https://github.com/redwoodjs/redwood/projects/13)